Build a Computer

 > Getting Started

 Building a custom PC is not difficult, but it does take good preparation and the right tools to insure a smooth installation.
 One of the first things to think about before getting started is what are you going to be using your new computer for primarily?
+Is it a gaming computer or one for work ?If you are using it for your business selling software will increase your sales and improve your business in no time !

 Type of Machine?